caniko/BiKiPy/documentation/source/index.rst

 reader
 ++++++
-Data can be loaded with an instance of the :code:`reader.base.BaseReader`. :code:`reader.DeepLabCutReader`, inherits from :code:`BaseReader`, and provides abstractions for 2D DeepLabCut_ data; state-of-the-art package that can perform marker-less tracking (2021).
+Data can be loaded with an instance of the :code:`reader.base.BaseReader`. :code:`reader.DeepLabCutReader`, inherits from :code:`BaseReader`, can be used for 2D DeepLabCut_ data.

 behavior
 ++++++++